John Leslie (TV presenter): Personal life

 Leslie had a widely publicised relationship with nurse Abi Titmuss, who became a star in her own right when a video Leslie filmed of her having sex with another woman was leaked.

-Leslie is also known for his affinity for football.
-He played in goal for the Scottish team in the Celebrity World Cup Soccer Six tournament, which took place on 14 May 2006 at St Andrew's, the home of Birmingham City.
 He is a supporter of Hibernian.

 Leslie now works in property development and lives with his girlfriend Kate Moore.

 Sexual assault allegations

 In October 2002, Ulrika Jonsson had written in her autobiography, Honest, that "an acquaintance" had raped her when she was 19.
-Amid media speculation, television presenter Matthew Wright mistakenly named Leslie as the alleged predator on The Wright Stuff.
+Amid media speculation, television presenter Matthew Wright named Leslie as the alleged rapist on The Wright Stuff.
 Jonsson has never said whether the correct person was named, and Leslie was never charged for offences against Jonsson.
-Wright has since apologised to Leslie and said he named him in error.
-Despite this, the story was widely covered in the tabloids.
+Wright apologised to Leslie and said he named him in error.
+Despite this, the story was widely covered in tabloid newspapers.

-Other women made accusations of indecent assault against Leslie, and he was arrested in December 2002 on one count of rape and two concerning indecent assault, being then released on bail after being interviewed by the police.
-He was charged in June 2003 with assaulting a woman twice between 25 and 28 May 1997.
+Other women made accusations of sexual offences against Leslie, and he was arrested in December 2002 on one count of rape and two concerning indecent assault, then released on bail after being interviewed by the police.
+He was charged in June 2003 with indecently assaulting a woman twice between 25 and 28 May 1997.
 The prosecution dropped the charges against Leslie at Southwark Crown Court on 31 July 2003 after new information from the alleged victim.
 On the court steps after the end of the hearing, Leslie said that he had "been to hell and back" and that he had "maintained [his] innocence throughout".

-In July 2018, Leslie was cleared of assaulting a woman at a nightclub in June 2017 after a two-day trial at Edinburgh Sheriff Court.
-Leslie announced that he was going to make a complaint against Police Scotland.
+Leslie was charged with sexually assaulting a woman at a nightclub in June 2017.
+In July 2018, after a two-day trial at Edinburgh Sheriff Court, the charges were found not proven, and Leslie was acquitted.
+Leslie stated that he was going to make a complaint against Police Scotland.

-In June 2019, Leslie was charged with sexually assaulting a then 30-year-old woman in Westminster during December 2008.
-That August, Leslie pleaded not guilty at Southwark Crown Court and he was released on bail.
-He was cleared of this charge by a jury on 19 October 2020.
-Judge Deborah Taylor subsequently told him: "You, for the second time, leave this court without a stain on your character and I hope it will be the last time you have to attend."
+In June 2019, Leslie was charged with sexually assaulting a 30-year-old woman in Westminster during December 2008.
+In August 2019, Leslie pleaded not guilty at Southwark Crown Court and was released on bail.
+He was subsequently acquitted in October 2020.

 Television

 Blue Peter

 On 20 April 1989, Leslie became Blue Peters first Scottish presenter, and also the tallest at 1.93 m.
 He was the second Blue Peter presenter to take part in the London Marathon, following Peter Duncan.
-He finished in four hours, thirty-six minutes.
+He finished in 4 hours 36 minutes.

 On his last show he was set John's Final Challenge which involved abseiling down BBC Television Centre, completing a velcro and wheelbarrow obstacle course, then trampolining and conducting an orchestra in the studio.
 Leslie presented Blue Peter with Caron Keating, Yvette Fielding, Diane-Louise Jordan, Anthea Turner and Tim Vincent.